The Best Places to Enjoy a Unique Outdoor Adventure in Australia

 In terms of actual horseback riding vacations in Australia, New South Wales is arguably at the top of the list.
 The state has Kosciuszko Park Ride, which takes explorers on a ride through the outer regions of the Snowy Mountains.
 Revolvy even claims that it inspired Banjo Paterson’s acclaimed poem, ‘The Man From Snowy River’.
 Similar adventures include Snowy Mountains Lodge Ride, Comboyne Plateau Ride, and Bushranger Ride.

 Queensland, on the other hand, has the Gold Rush Trail.
 A typical itinerary features a seven-day, six-night horseback riding tour in the country’s northeast state.
 It’ll take hikers and horses to some of the best beaches and bush trails of Noosa, the Sunshine Coast, and the Fraser Coast and South Burnett.
-If they’re lucky, triple Olympian, Alex Watson, may even lead the tour, according to Far and Ride.
+If they’re lucky, triple Olympian, Alex Watson, may even lead the tour.

 Down south, there’s the Aussie Cattle Drive, a perennial favourite, because of its unique approach to horseback riding and hiking.
 Since South Australia is a bona fide cattle region, this area offers a once-in-a-lifetime horse riding holiday wherein guests will help drive more than 500 cows along desert trails to Anna Creek Station.